KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-01ZM by rubinho101](https://github.com/rubinho101/MMM-01ZM)

-1. Typo: Found `MagicMirror2` in file `readme.md`: Replace it with `MagicMirror²`.
-2. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 1 dependencie(s):
+   - get-json  ^1.0.1  →  ^1.1.0

 ### [MMM-1-Second-A-Day by GaryLChew](https://github.com/GaryLChew/MMM-1-Second-A-Day)